josephcayetano/Neural-Networks/README.md

 # D604-Task-1-Neural-Networks
+### Overview
+This task focused on developing a CNN model to classify plant seedlings into 12 species, aiming to assist with weed detection in agriculture.
+The project involved data preprocessing, augmentation, model training, and performance evaluation to ensure robust multi-class image classification.

+### Convolutional Neural Network (CNN) – Plant Seedling Classification
+- Built and trained a CNN model using augmented image data; achieved ~67% test accuracy and ~0.66 F1-score.
+- Applied data augmentation and regularization techniques (dropout, early stopping) to address class imbalance and overfitting.
+- Evaluated model performance with accuracy, confusion matrix, and F1-score; saved the final model in .h5 format for future use.

+### Files
 1. README.md - A file describing other files in this repository.

 2. D604Task1Final.ipynb - A Jupyter Notebook file that contains the code for neural networks.